 - A trust is not a taxable entity

-- There is flexibility to deal with changing circumstances, such as changing trustee or beneficiaries
+- There is the flexibility to deal with changing circumstances, such as changing trustee or beneficiaries

 - Trust property is generally not available to creditors in the event of insolvency (caveat to this point discussed below)